STATEMENT (Part I) : How I got to France

 STATEMENT (Part II) : Puzzling it together

 In my graphic work of printmaking and book arts, my style looks totally different.
-My print work can be very graphic, contemporary, often about person travel and storytelling.
-My handmade books combine text and imagery and often expresses my political views.
-I have heard that some people are surprised that I make prints in a style that looks so different from my still life “realism”.
+My print work can be very graphic.
+The subject matter is often about personal events.
+My handmade books combine text and imagery and expresses my political views.
+Some people are surprised that I make prints in a style that looks so different from my still life “realism”.
 I once was called “schizophrenic”, or at least that is the word I heard in my head, by a well known local painter after he saw my painting and printwork side by side.
-I have decided to embrace the fact that I possess technical proficiency AND that I have the ability to express a variety of subjects (nature, politics, storytelling) as central to who I am and how I create.
+Even though I still cannot sort out the throughline of my work, I have decided to at least embrace my technical proficiency AND my ability to express a variety of subjects (nature, politics, storytelling) as central to who I am, how and what I create.

 725 Chemin des Contards, 84480 Lacoste, FRANCE